 So what can you gauge from this?
 Well in general there is overwhelming evidence that the bride and groom that use Thumbtack are either price shopping or they are so overwhelmed by the choices that they go into the process with a blank slate but as soon as they see budget DJs out there quoting bargain basement prices they think that is what the typical price should be.

 I am now participating in a vendor book in 2018 with a venue that used to do bridal shows.
 They are now refocusing their marketing efforts and given they have a short and great vendor list, and they are one of my favorite places to work at, I decided to give it a go.
-Again these could be an extraordinarly great source, but check your ROI.
+Again these could be an extraordinarily great source but check your ROI.

-Advertisement money can be a real head scratcher.
-You want to measure your performance and determine the best ones and stick with it, but there are ancillary benefits to some forms of advertisement than others.
-My advice it to experiment.
+Advertisement money can be a real head-scratcher.
+You want to measure your performance and determine the best ones and stick with it, but there are ancillary benefits to some forms of an advertisement than others.
+My advice is to experiment.
 As you can see there are few options I personally have not explored to see if they can result in some surprising value.
 There is no silver bullet out there but there are some that are money pits and also some hidden gems out there.
-Find your right formula that works for you!
+Find the right formula that works for you!

 Author Biography: Lou Paris of Paris Creative